tulleuchen/jirastopwatch/README.md

 ## Changelog

 <pre>
+1.6.1     2016-04-18     Changed filter- and issue-loading from Jira API, to only happen
+                         when comboboxes are opened, instead of every 30 seconds as before.

 1.6.0     2016-04-09     New features:
                            - Allow multiple timers to run at the same time
                            - Choose if worklog text should be posted on worklog track or comment track
                            - Display total time in bottom of window

                          Bugfixes:
                           - Issue description was not updated when manually typing an issue key or deleting a key
                           - notifyIcon is not available on Mono, so on non-Windows platforms, disable all minimze-to-tray code
                           - Fixed thread UI issue

                          Remade project structure to make crossplatform building easier

                          Refactoring of internal Jira communication (including NUnit test-coverage)

-1.5.0     2016-02-07     Option for pausing timer when locking your PC (eg. for lunch breaks)
+1.5.0     2016-02-07     Option for pausing timer when locking your PC
+                         (eg. for lunch breaks)

                          Application can now be minimized to the system tray